Common Scenario: Diabetes and comorbid conditions overlap.

 This chart shows the average health segmentation of a typical health plan.
 The percentage of population and represented cost associated with the chronic disease burden.
 While 20% of the population are Non-Claimants (blue), 36% are Claimants (red) experiencing Conditions that are Acute (Non-Chronic), 20% of the population has one chronic condition (brown), while 24% of the population is polychronic/2 or more chronic conditions (yellow).
 The chronic disease burden population has significantly higher costs, where 24% of the population is over $2.3M versus those members experiencing Acute conditions at just over $300K.

 The chronic disease burden associated with chronic and lifestyle conditions are significant contributors to driving health care costs.
 Costs and risk associated with chronic disease continue to rise.
 While also a reflection of population health, many chronic conditions are preventable, such as adult-onset Type 2 Diabetes.
-However, when a person is diagnosed with T2 Diabetes, it is not reversible.
+However, when a person is diagnosed with T2 Diabetes, it is not reversible except in certain situations (for example, bariatric surgery).
 It becomes a chronic condition that a person must deal with for the rest of their life.

 Not Addressing or Preventing Progression of Chronic Disease